Krishan-B/c-7066/docs/EXTENSIONS.md

 4. **Settings Sync**: Use VS Code settings sync for consistency
 5. **Extension Reviews**: Check extension reviews and update frequency

+## 4d6 Best Practice: Extension Hygiene

+- Only install the extensions listed above for this workspace.
+- Remove or disable any extensions not listed here, especially those known to cause conflicts (see TROUBLESHOOTING.md).
+- Use `npm run extensions:cleanup` to automate extension cleanup.

 ## 📝 Package Scripts

 The following npm scripts are available for extension management: